 Yes, once you have sent us proof of having received the 1st MMR dose, you will be able to register for classes.
 Since it is medically necessary that you wait for at least 28 days between MMR vaccines, you are granted temporary compliance for 28 days from the date on which the first dose was administered.
 You will become fully compliant only submitting proof of the second dose.

-Students may submit an official copy of their immunization history and/or lab results in place of having a physician complete the MMR form.
+Students may submit an official copy of their immunization history and lab results in place of having a physician complete the MMR form.
 Be sure to include full name, date of birth, and UNI on the documentation.
-Also fill out the student section of the Columbia MMR form and submit it.
+Also fill out the student section of the Columbia MMR form and submit along with your official records.